|

 fun along the Schuylkill Canal Park includes food, music,

-kids fishing derby, face painting, Sly Fox Can Jam, etc.
+kids fishing derby, face painting, Sly Fox Can Jam, etc. Event

 Jacobs Street in Mont Clare.
 Parking donation requested.